Cape Town | Table Bay Days 1 - 4

 Whale Coast | Grootbos Private Nature Reserve Forest Lodge Days 4 - 6

-This rugged stretch of South African coastline snakes along the Atlantic Ocean, with magnificent mountains rising up on the other side.
+Encompassing the towns of Kleinmond, Hermanus, Stanford and Gansbaai, the Whale Coast is an area of incredible natural beauty and diversity.
+This rugged stretch of South African coastline snakes along the Atlantic Ocean, with magnificent fynbos-blanketed mountains rising up from the interior.
 The spectacular scenery is made up of charming seaside villages, farms, rivers, coves and valleys, and during the right season, the region’s namesake – whales – can be seen cruising and wallowing in the coastal waters.
+Visitors can enjoy visiting the little villages dotting the area, bird watching, whale watching, wine tasting, paragliding, fat bike rides, river rafting, game viewing, mountain biking, and golfing.
+Don’t miss a visit to the African Penguin and Seabird Sanctuary in Gansbaai.

 Cape Winelands | Leeu House Days 6 - 8